 Test environment

-The experiments were conducted in a dark room with grey walls, black curtains, and no ambient light.
+Both experiments were conducted in a dark room with grey walls, black curtains, and no ambient light.
 To display the test stimuli, a Samsung UN55HU6950 55” 4K LCD TV with a native resolution of 3840×2160 pixels was used.
 The monitor was calibrated to the following profile: sRGB gamut, D65 white point, 120 cd/m2 brightness, and minimum black level.
 The experiment involved one subject per test session.
 The subject was seated in line with the center of the monitor at a distance of 1.6 times the image height, as suggested in [3].

 Test method

-The stimulus-comparison method [4] was chosen to compare the performance of JEM over HM.
+In both experiments, the stimulus-comparison method [4] was chosen to compare the performance of JEM over HM.
 To minimize visual working memory limitations, the video sequences were presented in pairs in side-by-side fashion.
 One sequence was always the HM anchor whereas the other sequence was the same content but encoded with JEM.
 The position of the HM and JEM versions was randomized.
 The two video sequences were separated by a 20-pixels black border.
 Each pair was presented twice, with a one-second message before each playback.
 After the second presentation of each video pair, a five-second voting time followed.
 The following semantic adjectival categorical judgement scale was used: left is much better, left is better, left is slightly better, the same, right is slightly better, right is better, right is much better.
 Subjects were asked to rate the quality difference between the pair of video sequences to be evaluated and to express these judgments in terms of the wordings used to define the rating scale.

 Before the test starts, oral instructions were provided to the subject to explain his/her task.
 Additionally, a brief training session was organized to allow subjects to familiarize with the assessment procedure.
 The training materials were presented to subjects exactly as for the test materials.